christianhansonn/PortfolioProject/README.md

 To solve a personal problem, I create a Power BI report to compare the Niche.com ratings for different categories across various cities I'm looking to move to.
 I also reformat Zillow's smoothed housing data for the those areas, and plot them to show housing price trends.

 You can see this information in the "House_Price" Power BI file.

+For futher visulation testing in Python, I run aggregations and different visualizations on Excel workbooks and plot them using pandas, matplotlib, and numpy.

+You can see these visualizations in the file "Python Data Visaulizations".